 - the attunement of people through a lack of good leadership.

 However, we should not discount the criticality of involving the right people – the key stakeholders – in the process.
-This is one major failing when institutions attempt to do strategic planning.
+This is one major failure when institutions attempt to do strategic planning.

 There should be a core planning team made up of the cabinet and selected members of the board, as well as key members of the academic team (deans and above).
 The team should be between 6-12 people (although we’ve done 25 people), as this promotes the best dialogue among team members.

 There should also be a key stakeholder group involved as well.
-One of the key advantages to The Change Leader consulting’s way of planning is how we involve the key stakeholders in the planning process.
-This one thing helps create the shared vision throughout the institution, as well as mitigate resistance to change.
+One of the key advantages of The Change Leader consulting’s way of planning is how we involve the key stakeholders in the planning process.
+This one thing helps create a shared vision throughout the institution, as well as mitigate resistance to change.